postatum/docbook/querying.md

 ## Running a query over the graph of metadata

-AML documents can be parsed using AMF into a graph of metadata.
+AML documents can be parsed into a graph of metadata using AMF.

 This graph is encoded as a JSON-LD document.
 In this tutorial, we will use Jena to execute a query over this graph of information.